 Since March 29th of 2011, IASI L0 full dumps are available in Near Real Time on a EUMETSAT FTP server.
+Since October 2020, IASI L1 VER and L1 ENG full dumps are also available in Near Real Time on the same FTP server.
 The IASI TEC software automatically downloads products from the EUMETSAT FTP server.

-The reception of L0 products at IASI TEC is nominal.
+The reception of the products at IASI TEC is nominal.